-But, because of its misplaced spending priorities, USDA turns away two out of every three farmers seeking conservation assistance designed to reduce greenhouse gas emissions.
-More importantly, most of the funding provided to farms that do receive USDA conservation assistance through the Environmental Quality Incentives Program (EQIP), the Conservation Stewardship Program (CSP), the Conservation Reserve Program

-(CRP), or the Agricultural Conservation Easement Program (ACEP) does little to reduce greenhouse emissions.
+USDA currently turns away two out of every three farmers seeking conservation assistance designed to reduce greenhouse gas emissions or meet other conservation goals.
+More importantly, most of the funding provided to farms that do receive USDA conservation assistance through the Environmental Quality Incentives Program (EQIP), the Conservation Stewardship Program (CSP), the Conservation Reserve Program (CRP) or the Agricultural Conservation Easement Program (ACEP) does little to reduce greenhouse emissions.